henrik/progress_bar/README.md

 ## Usage

-You can render regular ("determinate") progress bars, or "indeterminate" ones that animate but don't indicate the current progress.
+You can render regular ("determinate") progress bars, "indeterminate" bars that animate but don't indicate the current progress, and indeterminate spinners.

 Do you have a use case not listed below?
 Please open an issue or pull request!